crypto101/book/src/block-ciphers.rst

 When you decrypt instead of encrypt, the block cipher computes the inverse permutation.
 In :numref:`fig-BlockCipherDecryption`, we get the same illustration.
-The exception is that all arrowheads point in the opposite direction.
+The difference between the illustrations is that all arrowheads point in the opposite direction.

 .. _fig-BlockCipherDecryption: